zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-vault/adb-vault.md

 - Restart the database, go to the console to Stop and Start the ATP database.

 ## Acknowledgements
 *Congratulations!
-You successfully learnt to use  database vault in your autonomous database.*
+You successfully learned to use database vault in your autonomous database.*

 - **Author** - Tejus S. & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer
 - **Last Updated By/Date** - Yaisah Granillo, April 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
+Please include the workshop name and lab in your request.